SEO for Industrial Companies: A 7-Step Guide to Creating Content That Gets Found by the Right People

 After reviewing and optimizing these less-visible aspects, page content or article itself, and the more visible on-page aspects also require a review for SEO in several areas:

-For example, the image file name for the image included above is “SEO-for-Industrial-Companies-Industrial-Website-Deisgn-Keyword-Searches”
+For example, the image file name for the image included above is “SEO-for-Industrial-Companies-Industrial-Website-Design-Keyword-Searches”

 Introduction and Conclusion